 The Series B Bonds are collateralized by the Institution's revenues without donor restrictions.
 The Institution incurred costs of \$268,500 associated with the issue which have been capitalized and are being amortized over the life of the bonds.
-Debt covenants are consistent with the requirements under the Series A bond agreement as long as the interest rate swap agreement is in effect.
+Debt covenants were with the requirements under the Series A bond agreement until the interest rate swap agreement was terminated in 2022.

 On May 9, 2018 the Institution issued \$75,510,000 MassDevelopment, Fixed Rate Revenue Bonds, Woods Hole Oceanographic Series 2018.
 The Institution received proceeds of \$86,306,214 net of issuance costs of \$644,296, which included underwriter's discount, legal, consulting and Issuer costs.
 Of this amount \$50,660,224 was used to retire the Series B (2008) obligations of outstanding principal and interest with the remaining amount held by trustees that will be drawn down to fund future maintenance and renovation projects throughout the Institution along with the building of new facilities.
-The Bonds mature in 2048 and bear a fixed interest rates ranging from 4.0% to 5%.
-The Series 2019 Bonds contain no financial covenants.
-Interest expense on the Bonds totaled \$3,004,513 and \$2,517,640, net of amounts capitalized of \$0 and \$533,865 for the years ended December 31, 2022 and 2021, respectively.
+The Bonds mature in 2048 and bear a fixed interest rates ranging from 4% to 5%.
+The Series 2018 Bonds contain no financial covenants.
+Interest expense on the Bonds totaled \$2,945,520 and \$3,004,513.